slaily/duralog/README.md

 ### Performance

-`duralog` is built for speed.
 All benchmarks were run on a modern Linux system with a consumer-grade NVMe SSD.

 **Write performance**